-With integrated FaceScan, your dentist can superimpose an actual 3D image of your face on top of a 3D scan of your teeth, jaws, and underlying bone structure.
-The lifelike image of your head assists our dentists in planning treatment and makes it easier for you to understand what happens next.
+With integrated FaceScan, your dentist can also superimpose an actual 3D image of your face on top of a 3D scan of your teeth, jaws, and underlying bone structure.
+The lifelike image of your head assists our dentists in planning treatment and makes it easier for you to understand what happens next in your treatment.

 SIDEXIS 4 Software also allows your dental professional to compare historical images from your patient record side-by-side with your most recent CBCT scans, providing you with a “before and after” view of your procedure, so you can see the results.